jutkko/zfaff/README.md

 In 2020, a good friend of mine recommended me a book by [Li Lu](https://en.wikipedia.org/wiki/Li_Lu) called Civilization, Modernization, Value Investing and China.
-I was blown away by the book's intelectual richness in reasoning why the world runs like it is and why we're so lucky to be alive in this era.
+I was blown away by the book's intelectual richness in reasoning why the world runs like it does and why we're so lucky to be alive in this era.
 I began to think about what's long-term, and how compounding can make substantial difference even with [small starting points](https://docs.google.com/spreadsheets/d/1jKR0gPf5YsTZIIwL-7niXdK0htSfz6p_kGFm7EZXO3g/edit?usp=sharing).
 2020 summer, I bagen investing again.
 This time for each company equity I purchase, I'll try